-Panda Dome Advanced is considered an internet security suite rather than a basic antivirus program because it includes security programs beyond malware protections.
+Panda Dome Advanced is considered an internet security software (opens in new tab) rather than a basic antivirus program because it includes security programs beyond malware protections.
 These include parent controls, social media protections and safe banking tools.
 The premium suite, Panda Dome Complete, includes all these plus antiphishing and password protections.
 Overall, Panda recognized and captured most of the malware samples we used during our tests, but there were some issues we discovered during our evaluations that make us nervous to fully recommend these programs.

 Panda blocked 97 percent of the malware threats we used during testing.
 Other testing facilities gave Panda similar or higher scores for detecting and blocking malware.
 We were impressed how well Panda grabbed threats as they downloaded and placed them in the quarantine folder.
 Most of the threats Panda didn’t detect were malicious websites that are known to harbor infected links and downloads.

 Once Panda had quarantined the threats and gave us a chance to look them over, we chose to delete them.
 Unlike most other internet security programs that securely scrub threats from your computer, Panda moved all the quarantined threats into our computer’s trash bin.
 We wanted to make sure it wasn’t a fluke, so we ran the tests on two different computers a total of 12 times, and each time the threats were again placed in the trash bin.
 This is dangerous because malware that is left on your computer, including the trash bin, could potentially reinfect your computer.

 The other security tools included with both Dome Advanced and Complete work really well.
 The personal firewall monitors your internet connection to ensure internet snoops don’t sneak in to swipe personal information.
 And the parental controls let you both block inappropriate content and set time controls for when your children are online.
 Both programs also come with social media protections that double check links and let you know if they lead to dangerous websites.